vaz-rodrigo/DailyProgrammerChallenges/README.md

 ## Challenges & Solutions

 See a missing challenge & missing selftext?
 Want to add a solution to a challenge?
-Submit a copy of the challenge as a directory and/or your own solution!
-Go ahead and fork this repo, upload your solutions to the directory for the specified challenge and submit a pull request.

-This repository is primarily meant to serve as a downloadable, offline version of programming challenges, but can also serve as an example solution bank for these challenges.
+See the **CONTRIBUTING.md** file for how to submit a solution

 -------------------------------------
 **Creator:** [**Freddie Vargus**](http://github.com/FreddieV4)